 Noémi Speiser is the author of two classic braiding references:

 Old English Pattern Books for Loop Braiding, 2000.
 Self-published [Now out of print, unfortunately.], and The Manual of Braiding, 1991.
-Self-published [also out of print]
+Self-published [was out of print, has now apparently been reprinted by a Swiss publishing house.
+The book is in English but publisher’s site is in German.]

 Speiser also wrote a short, introductory how-to on loop braiding: Loop Manipulation Braiding Basic Instructions, 2002 – published by Jennie Parry, and also out-of-print.
 It may have only contained instructions for one braid (?) – the 5-loop square braid done with the European A-fell method, which is taught in many other places, including on fingerloop.org

 The Manual of Braiding is the textile world’s ultimate reference, as well as manual, on braiding.
 It fills in the many “holes” about braided structures that exist in Irene Emory’s “Primary Structures of Fabrics.”
 (As Speiser herself points out!)

 It covers every known textile braiding technique in the world, plus several “braiding-like” techniques – a totally incredible variety.
 Beyond the structural analyses, she also gives hands-on suggestions for creating these.
 I’m sure most textile libraries and guilds have a copy, though it is somewhat obscure because of being self-published.

 The Manual does include a large, dense section on loop braiding, but if your main braiding interest is loop braiding, I highly recommend Speiser’s Old English Pattern Books for Loop Braiding.